• Relief for tense bodies and minds in pregnancy and postpartum

 Feel-good homones

-Massage has been shown to help increase serotonin and dopamine levels, two neurotransmitters commonly associated with stress relief and relaxation.
-These chemicals play a key role in promoting feelings of well-being, happiness, and emotional balance.
-By encouraging their release, massage can help reduce stress and support emotional well-being during pregnancy.
+Massage has been shown to help increase serotonin and dopamine levels - our natural chemicals that play a key role in promoting feelings of well-being, happiness, and emotional balance.

 Relief from aches & pains